SpiridonDumitru/MyCodes/README.md

-# MyCodes
+MyCodes
-# work in progress
-# different parts of one bigger project
+different parts of one bigger project